AniMB/Clock-radio/README.md

 # Clock-radio
-The code forclock-radio for ECE 299
+The code clock-radio for ECE 299